 About Black History Month

 Black History Month has its origins in the United States, where February has been recognised as Black History Month since 1926, pioneered by Carter G. Woodson (born Dec 19th 1875 died April 3rd 1950).
 He was an African American Historian and author who started Negro History Week which went on to become Black History Month.

-Click here for 2015 UK Black History Months Events
+Click here for 2016 UK Black History Months Events